dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 $$

 ## Projections
-With an inner product in hand and a notion of orthogonality, we can define a notion of **orthogonal projection**
+With an inner product in hand and a notion of orthogonality, we can define a notion of **orthogonal projection** of one vector onto another, and more generally of a vector onto a subspace spanned by multiple vectors.